-The CA's private keys are stored in hardware security modules administered by the CA, meeting the requirements of the necessary security standard.
+The certification authority's private keys are stored in hardware security modules administered by the certification authority, meeting the requirements of the necessary security standard.

-The CA sees to it that the CA's private keys are protected against disclosure and unauthorized use.
-A backup is made of the CA's private keys in a manner conformant with critical information security.
+The certification authority sees to it that the certification authority's private keys are protected against disclosure and unauthorised use.
+A backup is made of the certification authority's private keys in a manner conformant with critical information security.

-6.2.2 Staff participating in the handling of the CA's private key
+6.2.2 Staff participating in the handling of the certification authority's private key